openfoodfacts/robotoff/doc/api.md

 Fetch a random insight.

-+ Parameters
 + type (str, optional) - the type of insight.
 If not provided, an insight from any type will be returned.
 + country (str, optional) - Only return predictions with products from a specific country (ex: `en:france`)

 + Response 200 (application/json)